-Arwa Al Neami was born in Khamis Mushait, a modern city in the Asir province of Saudi Arabia.
-Originally from the mountain village of Rijal Alma, Arwa grew up on the King Khalid Military Airbase, where her father was a military Dean.
-In 2000, she joined the influential Al-Meftaha Arts Village in Abha, the first art centre of its kind in southern Saudi Arabia.
-Having won Saudi's prestigious Southern Region Arts Award under the patronage of HRH Prince Khaled Al-Faisal in 2005, Arwa struggled for acceptance and inclusion in the regional contemporary arts scene because of her position as a Saudi woman from a traditional background.
+Arwa Alneami (Saudi Arabia) joined the influential Al-Meftaha Arts Village in Abha, the first art centre of its kind in southern Saudi Arabia, in 2000.
+Having won Saudi’s prestigious Southern Region Arts Award under the patronage of HRH Prince Khaled Al-Faisal in 2005, Arwa struggled for acceptance and inclusion in the regional contemporary arts scene because of her position as a Saudi woman from a traditional background.

 Arwa’s most recent series, Never Never Land, inspired the title of the EOA Projects’s exhibition in London where the series was debuted in 2014.
 Exhibitions have also included On Remote Control I + II at Lothringer13 Halle, Munich (2015); the Arab Documentary Photography Program, Beirut, and the first exhibition of Arab Art in Iran at Mohsen Gallery, Tehran, (2016).